tokyosheep/exportImagesTest/README.md

 For now manifest version have to be 5 (probably in the future it'll be newer) declaring "localFileSystem", "fullAccess", allowing file access.
 Photoshop "minVersion" have to be later than "24.2".
-(I use getEntryWithUrl and createEntryWithUrl mehotd. it requires later than 24.2) of course if you want to use on 24.2 , environment variable "HASPROTOCOL" has to be true.
+(I use getEntryWithUrl and createEntryWithUrl method. it requires later than 24.2) of course if you want to use on 24.2 , environment variable "HASPROTOCOL" has to be true.

 see more details